• Modified: Feb 16, 2025 • Read in: 11 mins

 The “Thought Box” process is a greatly helpful way to reduce overthinking.

-Set aside a little time in the day, say 20 minutes, when you will allow yourself time to overthink.
+Set aside a little time in the day, say 20 minutes, when you allow yourself time to overthink.
 Set up an alarm on your phone for the end of this interval.
 During this time, begin by telling yourself you have absolute freedom to ruminate until the alarm bell rings.

 Then let your mind do all kinds of overthinking.
 There are no limits and no control over your thinking process.
 Call this your “Thought Box.”